 - Your dog never seems to run out of energy even after their exercise routine.

 Hyperactivity can manifest in a number of different ways.
 If you’re not sure, talk to your vet to see if your dog seems to have normal energy levels.
 Some dogs just need more exercise while others have a serious problem.

 Is Hyperactivity the Same as Aggression?

 A hyperactive dog might show a few signs of aggression, but hyperactive dogs are not inherently aggressive.
-For example, if your pup jumps on people in a friendly way, they might just be a little too excited.
-However, if your dog bites and snarls at people when they walk through the door, you might have a bigger problem on your hands.
+For example, if your pup jumps on people in a friendly way, they might just be a little too excited – you’ll just have to train your dog not to jump.
+However, if your dog bites and snarls at people when they walk through the door, you might have a bigger problem on your hands and you’ll have to train your aggressive dog.
 Observe your dog’s interactions with other people, and ask yourself if they’re just being playful or not.

 Can Dogs Have ADHD?

-When you take your dog to the vet, your vet might diagnose them with attention deficit hyperactivity disorder (ADHD).
+When you take your dog to the vet, your vet might diagnose them with attention deficit hyperactivity disorder (ADHD) – yes, dogs can have ADHD too.
 You don’t necessarily need a diagnosis to treat your dog’s hyperactivity with training and behavioral therapy.
 However, if you’ve tried everything and nothing seems to work, your vet might prescribe medication that could help your dog calm down.
 Ritalin is a common medication for dogs with ADHD.